johnnysamuael/Geo-hashing-docker/README.md

 - Decode the encrypted string back to coordinates
 - Using Fast API, we can make API calls to convert any coordinates to string and decode it back.
 - Inbuilt QR Code generation function, to convert encoded string to QR
-- Hosted on Deta using CLI
+- Can be hosted on any docker hosting

 ## Docker Installation